 - GEOG 434: Geography of Health and Health Care

 - GEOG 454: San Francisco on Foot

 - GEOG 455: Geography of Ethnic Communities

 In addition, Geographic Internships (GEOG 688) are available which can lead to a career opportunity.
 This can be taken for 2-6 units after a major has completed 15 units of geography.
 Courses in English composition and computer literacy are strongly recommended.
 Foreign language skills are also advised.

 In addition to government service employment, liberal arts graduates have better track records to high management business levels than do narrow specialists.
-This focus is appropriate to a career in teaching or working in industries such as publishing which utilize writing and editing skills.
-Public relations and research positions also are employment options for this focus.
+Studying human geography is appropriate to a career in teaching or working in industries such as publishing which utilize writing and editing skills.
+Public relations and research positions also are employment options.